watson-developer-cloud/node-red-labs/node-RED_labs/lab_node-RED.md

 This is required when Node-RED is not used stand alone.
-You need a Bluemix account which can be acquired [here](http://ibm.biz/bluemixnl) When you are logged in got to Catalog and click on the Node-RED starter application.
+You need a Bluemix account which can be acquired [here](http://ibm.biz/bluemixnl) When you are logged in go to 'Catalog' and click on the 'Node-RED starter' application.
 On the right side of the screen you must give it a name, which must be unique.
-Then click Create.
+Then click 'Create'.
 Right now the Node-RED application is being created and deployed.
 This will take a few minutes.
 When finished click on the URL, which opens up your Node-RED application.

 You can do this part later but for the labs you need to add the (Watson) services, you want to use, to your application.
-Go to Bluemix and open the dashboard and click on your application, then click on Add a Service or API.
-In the screen that follows select the service you want to use, and finally click on use.
+If a service is not added you to the Node-RED application, you will get an error or a node is asking for credentials depending on the type of node.
+Go to Bluemix and open the dashboard and click on your application, then click on 'Add a Service or API'.
+In the screen that follows select the service you want to use, and finally click on 'Use'.
 Wait for a moment to restart the application.
 When the application is started you can click on the URL to open Node-RED.
-If a service is not added you to the Node-RED application, you will get an error or a node is asking for credentials depending on the type of node.

 ###Creating your first flow